XavierCS-dev/Effect-Engine-2-Docs/src/chapter_1.md

 # Primitive Types

 Primitive types in the Effect Engine are simple data structures that are widely used across the engine for many different purposes.
-The primitive types are intended to be used by both the you and the engine itself under the hood at a low level.
+The primitive types are intended to be used by both you and the engine itself under the hood at a low level.
 This is opposed to advanced types, which are designed so you only need to interact with them at a high level.
 This would include the 3D camera.